 When you peel the onion back to the beginnings of language formation, such as by studying the “Old World Language Families” tree below, you will be able to see where different languages branched off.
 Now, you may be able to notice why Spanish has similarities with languages like German, Italian, French, etc.

 That’s why the hardest languages to learn for native Korean speakers will be different from those that are hardest for native English speakers like us.
 Today, we’re going to focus solely on the hardest languages to learn for English speakers (hint: they’re located in different branches on the language tree from English!)
-We’ve also written about the easiest languages to learn, which we recommend checking out in our magazine at Rype.

 If you’re looking for official statistics, the Defense Language Institute (where they teach members of the CIA foreign languages!) has organized languages into four categories, the 1st Category being the easiest, and the 4th Category being the hardest languages to learn for English speakers.